 The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas, particularly, Chapter 1207, as amended, Texas Government Code, as amended, and an order (the "Bond Order") adopted by the Board of Directors on September 23, 2021.
-In the Bond Order, the Board of Directors has delegated authority to certain District officials (each, a "Designated Financial Officer") the authority to execute a pricing certificate (the "Pricing Certificate") to establish the final terms and effectuate the sale of the Bonds, which terms will be evidenced in the Pricing Certificate (the Bond Order and the Pricing Certificate are collectively referred to herein as the "Order").
+In the Bond Order, the Board of Directors has delegated authority to certain District officials (each, a "Designated Financial Officer") the authority to execute a pricing certificate (the "Pricing Certificate") to establish the final terms and effectuate the sale of the Bonds, which terms are evidenced in the Pricing Certificate (the Bond Order and the Pricing Certificate are collectively referred to herein as the "Order").
+The Pricing Certificate was executed by the Designated Financial Officer of the District on November 22, 2021, which completed the sale of the Bonds.
 (See "THE BONDS - Authority for Issuance" herein.)